xFr33z3/DDoS-Toolkit/README.md

 ![alt text](https://i.imgur.com/O0FHUxm.png)

-# With this tool you will be able to perform ddos attacks for educational purposes only.
+# With this tool you will be able to perform DoS/DDoS attacks for educational purposes only.

 ## Usage
 download